 No Smoking bans

 Since the implementation of the smoking ban in the Netherlands in July 2008, it’s technically illegal to include tobacco in a cannabis cigarette.
-Further new laws in February 2018 banned Separate Smoking Spaces (SSS).
+Other new laws in February 2018 banned Separate Smoking Spaces (SSS).
 It remains unclear at the moment how this will affect coffee shops.
-Only 10 percent of coffee shop users do not use tobacco.
+Only 10 per cent of coffee shop users do not use tobacco.
 Everyone else adds tobacco to their joints.

 Amsterdam has the highest number of coffee shops in the country.
 A coffee shop operates just the same as any other legal business.
-Well almost, as it cannot provide invoices from suppliers.
-It is exempt from some normal business administration.
+Well, almost, as it cannot provide invoices from suppliers.
+It is exempt from some regular business administration.

-The ministry is responsible for combating drugs trafficking.
-It is focused on stopping the drugs trade by the large organised gangs.
+The ministry is responsible for combating drug trafficking.
+It is focused on stopping the drug trade by the significant organised gangs.
 There are clear and written differences between hard and soft drugs.
 Hard drugs include heroin and cocaine.
 Soft drugs have a policy of gedoogbeleid, tolerance.
-You can carry 5g of grass on your person and to home grow up to 5 plants.
+You can carry 5g of grass on your person and home grow up to 5 plants.

 The Netherlands has one of the lowest per capita death rates due to drug consumption.

 It also is often the source of production for synthetic drugs such as ecstasy and methamphetamines.
 These are not for sale in Coffeeshops in Amsterdam.
 The police are raiding drug labs all the time, often in farms in the middle of nowhere.
-A lot of drugs are also arriving in Rotterdam, Europe’s largest port.
+Many drugs are also arriving in Rotterdam, Europe’s largest port.